HackRank/Glitch-Effect/README.md

 for a little while in the beginning a typical PC will be able to generate coins in just a few hours.
 It'll get a lot harder when competition makes the automatic adjustment drive up the difficulty.
-Generated coins must wait 120 blocks to mature before they can
+Generated coins must wait 120 blocks to mature before they can be